 How Does 4WD Outperform All Wheel Drive

-Ever wondered about the superiority of the 4WD over the AWD?
-While both can enhance traction compared to traditional front- or rear-wheel drive, the 4WD reigns supreme.
+Have you ever wondered about the superiority of 4WD over AWD?
+While both can enhance traction compared to traditional front—or rear-wheel drive, 4WD reigns supreme.

-Read on as we dive deeper into the details of each system and what makes 4WD more capable than AWD.
+Read on as we examine each system in more detail and explain what makes 4WD more capable than AWD.

 AWD and 4WD Explained